matthewdeancooper/masters_thesis/README.md

 contours to identify macro contouring errors.
 2) Automate vacuum bag segmentation for canine RT.

-**Methods:** This study presents two independently trained models and assesses the performance of common semantic segmentation loss functions in each case.
+**Method:** This study presents two independently trained models and assesses the performance of common semantic segmentation loss functions in each case.
 The original U-Net architecture developed by Ronneberger et al. was expanded by integrating recent network modifications that indicated improved performance in